 How to Make the Most of Your Competitor Analysis?

-Sometimes, the best way to create a successful marketing plan for a client is to start by assessing what their competition is doing.
-Comparing how your client stacks up against rival businesses—a practice that is widely known throughout the marketing industry as “competitor analysis”—can help you tremendously in uncovering potential opportunities and areas of growth for your clients.
+Sometimes, the best way to create a successful marketing plan for a client is to start by assessing your competitive landscape.
+Comparing how your client stacks up against rival businesses-a practice that is widely known throughout the digital marketing industry as “competitor analysis”-can help you tremendously in uncovering potential opportunities and areas of growth for your clients.

 Read on for everything you need to know about competitor analysis, and how it can help your client take their PR campaign to the next level.